The Wahoo Elemnt Rival review TL;DR: a great tri-watch packed with sports features aimed at hardcore athletes that's surprisingly comfortable to wear.

 It’s available in either Stealth Grey or Kona White but I’d suggest it looks far better and more premium in the former.
 Kona White, with its Wahoo blue accents on the bezel, cheapens the package somewhat.

-Measuring 46.5 x 46.5 x 15.3 mm, the Wahoo Elemnt Rival is slightly smaller than the largest Garmin and Suunto adventure watches but will still feel large on skinny wrists.
+Measuring 46.5 x 46.5 x 15.3 mm, the Wahoo Elemnt Rival is slightly smaller than the Garmin Fenix 6 Pro and the Suunto 7 adventure watch but will still feel large on skinny wrists.
 Unfortunately, it’s only available in one size, so you’ll have to put up with that if it takes your fancy.

 Thankfully, the silicone strap is comfortable and has plenty of adjustability in it, while the watch itself is incredibly light.
 At just 53g, it sits on the wrist nicely and doesn’t move around when running, swimming or cycling